samuelfneumann/GoLearn/README.md

 `Ender`s are:

 * `StepLimit`: ends episodes at a specific timestep limit.
+* `IntervalLimit`: ends episodes when a state feature leaves an interval.

 ## Environment Wrappers
 `Environment` wrappers can be founds in the `environment/wrappers` package.